 And now it's been reestablished and is even grimmer than back in the 90's.
 Uncanny X-force (Wolverine's death squad) presented us with Age of Apocalypse Wolverine as the new Apocalypse, armed with a bunch of reinterpreted A-listers as his backing band.

 It's not uncommon for Sin City stories to end up with dead protagonists despite the narration.
 Considering the series is in Anachronic Order, readers can always expect to see the characters again even if they have died previously.
 For instance, Marv died in the very first story of the series and yet he has had many appearances since.

-In Ultimate Marvel, there was their mega-crossover Ultimatum in 2008-2009, which basically exists to brutally kill massive numbers of characters for the shock value.
+The mega-crossover Ultimatum in 2008-2009 basically exists to brutally kill massive numbers of characters for the shock value.
 The Ultimate X-Men were hit the hardest, with only five members surviving.
 How much of it is Comic Book Death remains to be seen.

 Marvel's answer to Green Lantern: Quasar has died so often that when the mini-series Annihilation was announced in 2006.
 The first question asked by a fan of the creative team was basically "Does Quasar have any chance of surviving this series??"
 The answer was, "no."